wevote/DesignInventory/README.md

 **Second:**

-1. Go to the DesignInventory GitHub homepage.
+1. Go to the DesignInventory GitHub homepage: `https://github.com/wevote/DesignInventory`

 2. In the upper right hand side of the page (third button) click "Fork", then within the popup go to your own GitHub account: `<YOUR GITHUB USERNAME HERE>/DesignInventory`.